Are You Ready for the SAT?

 View the Time4Learning high school curriculum page to see a list of online courses that will help students prepare for both the reasoning and subject-specific SAT tests.

-Final registration for each test date is approximately one month prior to the exam, but be sure — especially if you are mailing your registration items — to get them in as early as possible in case there are any issues that need to be resolved.
+The upcoming testing dates for the SAT can be found on the College Board website.
+Be sure to get your application in as early as possible in case there are any issues that need to be resolved (especially if you are mailing your registration items).
 Also, it’s important to note that if you are taking subject-specific tests, not all of them are available at every test date.
-Check the College Board website for exact subject test date availability.

 Tips for SAT Test Prep